Home » Geography » Water Cycle

 Water Cycle

 The Water Cycle means the circulation of water.
 There is a constant and continuous circulation of water from the Earth’s surface to the atmosphere and back to the Earth’s surface.
-The water cycle is an intricate combination of Evaporation and Condensation, transpiration, Precipitation, run-off, and groundwater movement.
+The water cycle is a combination of Evaporation and Condensation, transpiration, Precipitation, run-off, and groundwater movement.

 Read More: Hydrosphere